MehediHasan-ds/RAG-With-LANGCHAIN/2. langchain_chatbot/readme.md

 * Understand user queries in natural language
 * Respond only within the health domain
 * Maintain conversation context
-* Be fast and lightweight (no LLM API billing like OpenAI)
+* Be fast and lightweight

 ---